 Last May we were visited by Maatje and Frans, sweet young couple from Netherlands who spent 22 days cruising around the Balkans.
-They had quite a ride and thankfully, left us with good vibes and a lot of tips for our yet to come lowriders.
-Big thanks to Maatje and Frans for sending us these lovely photos and such a thorough list of places they visited.
+They had quite a ride filled with good vibes and memorable moments, and were happy to share their 3 week itinerary with starting and ending point in Split, Croatia.

 Day 1: We arrived in Split, picked up the van and did some inventory groceries to get our camping trip starting.
 We drove to Autokamp Krvavica and stayed there for the night.

 Day 2: We spent the next day walking along the Croatian coastline — starting at the old centre of Dubrovnik and traveling downwards to Cavtat.
 We circled back to Camping Kate at dusk to set up the camper for the night.

 Day 3 marked the moment of entering Montenegro.
 We were craving a nice restaurant experience, so we visited Catovica Mlini before heading to the bay of Kotor.
 The entrance to the restaurant and the small ponds around the restaurant are exceptionally beautiful.
 After visiting the old city of Kotor, we took the road less travelled up to Lovcen National Park.
 We parked the car near the Mausoleum, where we were greeted by two park attendants with wooly socks and raki.

 Day 4: The long ride of the previous day paid off, because we had the whole morning and afternoon to do some mountain-biking in the area.
 We rented them from the national park centre and took in some of the lovely scenery.
 We left the park in the afternoon to drive to Pavlova Strana for some more beautiful views.
 We stopped in Cetinje for some delicious breaded cheese with vegetables at Kole and ended up in Virpazar near Skadar Lake.
 Big tip: OK Koral — the camping we slept at!